In Class

 Instructor: Yani Sheng

 A beginner to intermediate class for youth who would like to learn the basics of oil painting.
 Students will learn various brush techniques, color mixing, and blending.
 This class is a great way for youth to develop an understanding of this classic medium, where they are free to paint whatever inspires them while collaborating and socializing with their classmates!
-(Please note a service dog will be attending all sessions.)
+(Please note a service dog may be present at some sessions.)

 FEE: $165